Estimate Time5 min

 Here’s some gratuity guidance:

-Get a general grasp of etiquette: In most cases, tipping comes down to your values and the specifics of your situation.
-Yet, by understanding general tipping norms, you’ll be less apt to hit a random percentage on a card reader when you’re feeling pressure.
+In most cases, tipping comes down to your values and the specifics of your situation.
+Yet, by understanding general tipping norms, you’ll be less likely to feel awkward or unsure about what to do.
 Many etiquette books, articles, and websites offer advice on the general expectations around tipping but they may not have caught up to the myriad tipping opportunities that have proliferated in recent years.

 Read Smart MoneySM on Fidelity.com: The no-stress guide to holiday tipping

-There is flexibility in what to give, yet it’s important to remember that certain service workers, such as waitstaff and bartenders, often depend on tips to make a living.
+There is flexibility in what to give, yet it’s important to remember that certain service workers in the US, such as waitstaff and bartenders, often depend on tips to make a living.
 If you want to skip the tip after receiving poor restaurant service, talk to the manager to explain why you feel compelled to do so, says Jodi R.R.
 Smith, founder of Mannersmith Etiquette Consulting.
 “Management cannot fix something if they do not know there is a problem,” she says, adding that the problem could be with communication between servers, timing within the kitchen, or poor staff training.

 Give extra for extra effort: If your coffee order sounds something like this: “2 and a half pumps of vanilla, half soy and half almond milk, a dusting of cinnamon, and extra hot,” tip more generously than you would normally.
 Giving a little more money is courteous anytime someone goes above and beyond.
 For instance, while it’s customary to tip between 10% and 15% of a food delivery bill, boost that up if the total is modest, say $10, or if the driver braves harsh weather to drop off your pepperoni pizza.